r-stern/quickref/README.md

 # quickref
-reference guide for conceptual knowledge i've learned so far
+reference guide for conceptual knowledge i've learned so far. knowledge collected from classes + my own research.

 additions to be made:

 [] security.

-[x] java.
+[] java.

 [] python.